ivmartel/dwv-vue/README.md

 Web workers used in dwv do not get automatically imported in the dev environment or build, they need to be available in the `public/assets` folder.
 Do not forget to update them if they are changed when updating dwv.

+Note: vite can process a worker creation and add it to the `dist` assets if it is created with `new Worker(new URL('./worker.js, import.meta.url))`.
+But webpack modifies this creation when creating the dwv bundle...
+See the webpack [issue](https://github.com/webpack/webpack/issues/12719).
+The vite processing works only for build (`yarn run build && yarn run preview`), but not for dev...
+The only way I got it to work is by copying the workers to the deps cache folder:
+`cp node_modules/dwv/dist/*worker* node_modules/.vite/deps`.